edespino/cloudberry-site/docs/tutorial/introduction-to-database-and-cloudberry-architecture.md

 ---
-title: "[101-0] Lesson 0: Introduction to Database and Apache Cloudberry Architecture"
+title: "Lesson 0: Introduction to Database and Apache Cloudberry Architecture"
 description: This page provides an introduction to the basic concepts of databases and explains the architecture of Apache Cloudberry.
 ---